On schemes with trivial higher \'etale homotopy groups: Preliminaries

 - A morphism of pointed spaces $f: (Y,y) \ra (X,x)$ is called $n$-truncated if the fibers of $f$ are $n$-truncated, or equivalently if the induced map of homotopy groups $\pi_k(f):\pi_k(Y,y) \ra \pi_k(X,x)$ is a monomorphism for $k=n+1$ and an isomorphism for $k \geq n+2$.

 - For any pointed space $(X,x)$ there exists an initial object in the category of 0-truncated morphisms to $(X,x)$ called the universal covering space of $(X,x)$.

 Now in $\Pro(S)$ which is the $\infty$-category of $\Pro$-spaces in $S$, all the aforementioned notions can be defined in a similar manner.
-Denote by $S_{<\infty}$ the $\infty$-category which is the full subcategory of $S$ whose object are truncated spaces, we have then an equivalence of categories
+Denote by $S_{<\infty}$ the $\infty$-category which is the full subcategory of $S$ whose object are truncated spaces, as discussed in \cite{Hoyflow}, there is an equivalence of categories